kaylacrowder/HashiCorpSample/styling-guide-snippet.md

 ## Why?

-A consistent writing style and voice is what makes the HashiCorp brand strong and vibrant.
+A consistent writing style and voice makes the HashiCorp brand strong and vibrant.
 There are a few reasons for our writing style choices.
 In particular, we want to optimize for: